'What Do I Do?' Families Unhappy With Philadelphia School District's Lottery Process Ahead Of Deadline

 The lottery is part of the district’s new admission policy for specialty schools, and a lot of families are unhappy with the process.READ MORE: ‘It Would Destroy My Emotions To Not Come Back’: Parents, Students Speak Out Against Philadelphia School District’s Lottery Process

-Families told CBS3 they are in favor of the plan to diversify these specialty schools, but they said the district is overlooking their handwork that got them into the lottery in the first place.
+Families told CBS3 they are in favor of the plan to diversify these specialty schools, but they said the district is overlooking the hard work that got them into the lottery in the first place.

 “Where are these demographics, and what are these zip codes they are prioritizing?”
 One parent wondered during a discussion on the lottery.